cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 or rankfile.
 We will explain the differences to them in this section.

-### Prerequisit
+### Prerequisite

 Naturally, the requisite to use a cluster is that you

 1. have MPI and mpi4py installed on each of the computers, and
 2. have access via ssh on each of these computers